webksde/ddev-vscode-devcontainer-drupal-template/README.md

  1. Create a project folder and switch into it: `mkdir project-folder && cd project-folder`
  2. Clone the repository into the just created folder: `git clone git@github.com:webksde/ddev-vscode-devcontainer-drupal-template.git .`
  3. Use either
-    1. `ddev drowl-init` to directly start up the environment with VSCode / Drupal Best Practice Tools
+    1. `ddev drowl-init` to directly start up the environment using Drupal 10 with VSCode / Drupal Best Practice Tools
+       1. Alternatively you can explicitly choose the Drupal version, using `ddev drowl-init -v 9` for Drupal 9, or `ddev drowl-init -v 10` for Drupal 10.
+Running the command without a flag, will initiate a Drupal 10 environment.
     2. `ddev drowl-init-from-existing` to start the environment with an existing composer file and database dump (and alternatviely also Dev Tools enabled).
  4. You are ready to go!
 Use `ddev describe` to check the status & URLs of your Project and `ddev code` to run your prepared VSCode IDE!
     1. Note, when inside the attached VSCode go to "Extensions" and type in "@recommended" to reveal all the necessary Extensions.
 Installing them is recommended!